Fuzzzzel/werftnet/README.md

 Load base values into your app so some basic information and the default user admin/admin is there (you can change them later).
 `php bin/console doctrine:schema:update --force`
 `php bin/console doctrine:fixtures:load` (Run only to init!
 This operation purges your database!)

+### Set up database and user for testing
+Generate a database that will be used for testing only, so you do not need to use your live database:
+`CREATE DATABASE WerftnetTest CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;` `CREATE USER 'test'@'localhost' IDENTIFIED BY 'test';` `GRANT ALL PRIVILEGES ON WerftnetTest.* TO 'test'@'localhost' IDENTIFIED BY 'test';`